Everything you need to know about holiday carryover

 Trying to manage who has how much leave accrued can be tricky, especially if you have a lot of employees.
 Adding in expiration dates, leave caps, and other such complications can make that all but impossible.
 Having some good HR software on your side can make keeping up with your holiday carryover a snap.

-From your employees’ perspective, having software like kiwiHR can make it easier to manage their time off.
+From your employees’ perspective, having software like kiwiHR by Tellent can make managing their time off easier.
 They can check how many days of leave they’ve accrued whenever they like.
 And the system has tools for requesting time off that are simple for the employees and well-documented for you.

-On your end of things, kiwiHR handles tracking who has holiday carryover and how much.
+On your end of things, kiwiHR by Tellent handles tracking who has holiday carryover and how much.
 You can set caps and expiration dates and the system will take care of everything automatically.
-No more tally sheets with scribbled dates and crossed out days off.
+No more tally sheets with scribbled dates and crossed-out days off.

-kiwiHR can also make it simple for you to see who’s taking leave at which times.
+kiwiHR by Tellent can also make it simple for you to see who’s taking leave and at what times.
 You can check on leave balances before you approve time off requests and keep records of that time off.
 You can also see a preview of who will be out of the office when so you can arrange for those shifts to be covered.

 Track your holiday carryover